A subtle, creamy white‑floral that feels quietly luxurious without overpowering — perfect for polished daytime and office wear.

 Cons

-- Subtle projection — not a “statement” scent
+- Subtle projection—this isn’t a “statement” scent

 - Premium price for a minimalist style

-- Fades faster in very cold weather
+- Wears closer to the skin in very cold weather

-Is Love in White sweet
+Is Love in White sweet?

-Does it smell like suntan lotion
+Does it smell like suntan lotion?

-How many sprays should I use
+How many sprays should I use?

-Is it good for weddings
+Is it good for weddings?

-What seasons does it suit
+What seasons does it suit?

-What’s a stronger alternative from Creed
+What’s a stronger alternative from Creed?

 See also